 You know, it really is unbelievable.

-Anyway, so you have California governor, you have the attorney general, they've done zero in terms of being helpful.
+Anyway, so you have California governor, you have the Attorney General.

-All right, so then but the federal the federal government doesn't have to hand over the funds to those people that circumvent the laws of the land and frankly are aiding and abetting law breaking in the country because if you I would support that one I support that position, don't not one cent to people who are who have not cooperated on the federal government's primary responsibility of securing our borders and making us safe.
+But the federal government doesn't have to hand over the funds to those people that circumvent the laws of the land and, frankly, are aiding and abetting law breaking in the country.

-Uh right there, one more second.
+Hang on right there one more second.

-We got Congressman Dana Rohrbacher with us.
+We've got Congressman Dana Rohrbacher with us.

-Uh, he'll stay with us a few more minutes.
+He'll stay with us a few more minutes.

-Uh news roundup information overload hour coming up at the top of the hour.
+News Roundup Information Overload Hour coming up at the top of the hour.

-Reports now leaking all over the place that the inspector general will declare the FBI DOJ broke the law in the Clinton email probe, watching it very, very closely.
+Reports now leaking all over the place that the Inspector General will declare the FBI DOJ broke the law in the Clinton email probe.

-You know, how is it that a state like Texas or a state like Florida, they have zero state income tax, zero and lower taxes on so many in so many other areas.
+You know, how is it that a state like Texas or a state like Florida, they have zero state income tax, zero, and lower taxes on so many in so many other areas?

-New York, ten percent.
+New York, 10%.

 How do these other states build better roads, better highways, have better infrastructure, and yet they don't have a state income tax?